thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="step35" showListImageTitles="true" %}

 Congratulations!
 You have added alarm widget.
 Now it's time to configure alarm rules and raise some alarms.

+### Step 3.5 Add entity alias

+Alias is a reference to a single entity or a group of entities that are used in the widgets.
+Alias may be static or dynamic.
+For simplicity, we will use "Single entity" alias reference the one and only entity ("My New Device" in our case).
+It is possible to configure an alias that references multiple devices.
+For example, devices of a certain type or related to a certain asset.
+You may learn more about different aliases [here](/docs/{{docsPrefix}}user-guide/ui/aliases/).

+{% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

 ## Step 4.
 Configure alarm rules